 It’s important to mention that the company is BBB accredited (A+) and is also proud to be a Certified B Corp.

 A Certified B Corp means the company meets the highest standards of environmental and social performance.
-If you want to learn more about their certification, check out this page.

 I have seen some complaints in other reviews sites, but I am confident they are exceptions.